Adelaide migratory birds header large

 Park of the month

-Throughout November, Adelaide International Bird Sanctuary National Park - Winaityinaityi Pangkara is being celebrated as the National Parks and Wildlife ServicePark of the Month.
-There are lots of events and activities to get involved in, find out more.
+During November, Adelaide International Bird Sanctuary National Park - Winaityinaityi Pangkara will be featured as part of the National Parks and Wildlife ServicePark of the Month, with a stack of great events and activities to be announced soon.
+Check our Park of the Month page to find out more.

 This content was written and provided by Green Adelaide, and has been reproduced on Good Living with their permission.
 You can learn about Green Adelaide’s work and how you can get involved to create a cooler, greener, wilder and climate-resilient metropolitan SA by subscribing to their newsletter.